KNOW BEFORE

 International Plans: If you plan to use your phone often for calls, texts, or maps, consider adding an international plan with your carrier before departure.

-Local SIM Cards: Another option is purchasing a Colombian SIM card upon arrival (available at the airport and local shops) for affordable data and calls.
+SIM Cards: Another option is purchasing a Colombian SIM card upon arrival (available at the airport and local shops) for affordable data and calls or purchasing one online at Hola Fly.

 -